caiusCitiriga/Hazeline/library/README.md

 They respectively apply offsets on the top, left, right and bottom wrappers.
 You can valorize them all, or just the ones you need to.

-**Note:** that when changing the lightbox placement, you will also have to modify its `offset`.
+**<span style="color: #ff7a00">Note:</span>** that when changing the lightbox placement, you will also have to modify its `offset`.
 Since Hazeline by default places the lightbox under the element and uses by defauly `-10px` of offset, if you don't change that value in `10px` or accordingly with your wrappers offsets, the lightbox may overlap by `10px` your hightlighted element when positioned on top of it.

 #### No offsets example
 ![Hazeline input box wrapped with no offset](https://github.com/caiusCitiriga/Hazeline/raw/dev/docs/no_offset.png)